 6. Constant Expense

-Owning, using, and keeping an up to date mobile phone model is not cheap.
-The problem is that the technology is constantly advancing, phone models become archaic very quickly, requiring you to upgrade.
+Owning, using, and keeping an up-to-date mobile phone model is not cheap.
+The problem is that as the technology is constantly advancing, phone models become archaic relatively quickly, requiring you to upgrade.
 Then there is all the data and other services that you need to pay for.

-Receiving unsolicited sales calls or texts is irritating and disruptive.
-Often they don't even involve real callers, but are machine generated.
-Money making scams are becoming increasingly more common and sophisticated, and often target the most vulnerable members of society..
+Receiving unsolicited sales calls or texts is annoying and disruptive.
+Often, they don't even involve real callers but are computer-generated.
+Money-making scams are becoming increasingly more common and sophisticated, and often target the most vulnerable members of society.

 8. Another Thing to Carry Around

-9. If You Lose Your Phone, You Lose Your Llife
+9. If You Lose Your Phone, You Lose Your Life

 For sure, it's useful to have all your contact info, photos, videos, and other information on one device, but if you ever break or lose that device, you can find yourself with real problems.
 Even just running out of power can result in you being unable to access vital information and cause you real problems.